domainController/githubocean/README.md

 ## about

-you can now launch a github search from a browser context menu by selecting a string right-click it an click "Search on Github".
+you can now launch a github search from a browser context menu. for this select a string, right-click it, and click "search on github".

 ## installation